xieyuschen/Awesome-Web-Server-Building/nginx/step-of-config-stored.md

     //etc ...
 }
 ```
-In computer science there is no mistory for human design all of them.
+In computer science there is no mistory for human designing all of them.
 In [last post](./init-and-read-conf.md) I mentioned nginx create configure memory and then init all modules by calling their init callback.
 In this page I will read source code and note more details about it.

 ## 1.Create Configure memory and init for NGX_CORE_MODULE
 Correspond to last post **Step3 and Step5**, this step will allocate memory to store config.
 Of course all of memory allocate will be managed by `conf_ctx` which is a `void****` type variable.
 We have already know `create_conf` allocates memory for all `NGX_CORE_MODULE`, so it's time to see how they work.